BestTimesToVisit.com Logo

 Valencia Metro (Ferrocarrils de la Generalitat Valenciana - FGV)

-The metro system is efficient and connects the city center with the airport, train station, and outer neighborhoods.
-It's ideal for covering longer distances within the city quickly and avoiding traffic.
+Valencia's metro system is efficient and connects the airport, the city center, and some coastal areas.
+It's ideal for longer distances within the metropolitan area and getting to and from the airport.

 Valenbisi Bike Sharing

-Valencia is a very bike-friendly city, and Valenbisi offers a great way to explore at your own pace, especially along the Turia Gardens.
-It's perfect for short to medium distances and enjoying the city's green spaces.
+Valencia is a very bike-friendly city with extensive cycle lanes.
+Valenbisi offers a convenient way to explore the city at your own pace, especially the Turia Gardens and the beach areas.

 Walking